Akshith2623/minikube/README.md

 service.yaml – Defines the service to expose the application.

-Dockerfile (optional) – Used to build a custom image.
+Dockerfile  – Used to build a custom image.

 screenshots/ – Contains proof of each step (Minikube start, pods, services, browser output).